What is Section 6 of the Transfer of Property Act, 1882?

 • For example, if person A has taken home on rent from person B, then the person has all rights to enjoy the property in terms of using the roofs, garden, etc. He can dry clothes on the terrace, play games, and do anything else.

 • Section 6 of the Transfer of Property Act talks about invalid transfers.
-There are various rights and ownership which cannot be transferred from one person to another, such as tenure of services, religious office, a right of preemption, etc.
+There are various rights and ownership that cannot be transferred from one person to another, such as tenure of services, religious office, a right of preemption, etc.

 Talk To Our Experts And Learn What Can Be Transferred Under Section 6 Of The Transfer Of Property Act